moshangyi/mahjong/README.md

     - After finishing a game, please tap the “Quit” button to restore your device’s automatic sleep function.
     - During a game, any swipe on the control panel or launching another application will automatically exit the Mahjong game.
     - However, if you rejoin, you can continue playing from where you left off. (you can switch player with this function)
+    - If the player who runs the server (SVR:ON) exited you have to restart the game.
 ---

 ## 📱 Notes